naomibaes/naomibaes.github.io/content/news/google_research@sydney/index.md

 ---
 title: Google Research @ Sydney Event
-summary: Honoured to have been selected to attend the Google Research @ Sydney Event at the first Google research facility in Australia with my colleague and lab mate.
+summary: Honoured to have been selected to attend the Google Research @ Sydney Event at the first Google research facility in Australia.
 date: 2025-02-18
 type: post
 authors: